Realfiction

 Realfiction is a Danish company producing the technological artifact, Dreamoc, for experiencing HD 3D holographic motion graphics.

+History

 Realfiction was established in October 2008, and is now represented by a worldwide reseller network with partners in more than 25 countries and territories.
 The company has 8 employees and the founders are Clas Dyrholm, Founder & CEO and Peter Simonsen, Founder & R&D.

-Realfictions most popular product (2009) is the Dreamoc, which both is a platform for content for the artifact itself and is also a technological artifact shaped like a glass pyramid, where the Dreamoc content is presented inside as a hologram.
+Realfiction's most popular product (2009) is the Dreamoc, which both is a platform for content for the artifact itself and is also a technological artifact shaped like a glass pyramid, where the Dreamoc content is presented inside as a hologram.
 There are various artifacts from Realfiction - from 180 degree projections to full HD 360 degree screens.

 The Dreamoc's chief purpose is to advertise products for companies - "especially for high profile brands in a competitive retail environment".